abdu95/data-analysis-1-XLA/README.md

 # data-analysis-1-XLA
-Task1: Team project.
-Data analysis 1
+Data Analysis 1, Task 2: Team project.
-Pizza dataset
+Pizza dataset report

 Data in this set were collected online from different pizza places in inner Budapest and outer Budapest, which contain prices of 32cm margherita pizza and of 0.5L beverage.